Connect with us

 “The players are taking pride in the winning streak,” Sharman told the Times afterward.
 “Wilt is saying, ‘C’mon, let’s keep it going.'”

-Inspiredlovers nba_a_goodrich_195 Will the Lakers vs Hawks history of Jan 7 1972 repeat itself NBA Sports
+Inspiredlovers nba_a_goodrich_195 Will the Lakers vs Hawks history of Jan 7 1972 repeat itself Sports NBA

 Associated Press